symfony/symfony-docs/messenger.rst

                   // ...
 Other keys except the spool one.
             ));

-        Then time to send your message which contain the email content:
+        Then time to send your message which contains the email content:

         .. code-block:: php